-The learners should be provided with a rubric beforehand that clarifies expectations and specify which skills and information should be included in the project.
+Remember that your students should be provided with a rubric beforehand that clarifies expectations and specify which skills and information should be included in the project.

 After the lesson is complete, they are given an assessment that determines whether they achieved the goal and how much they have progressed.

-Learners should be encouraged to reflect on their own progress and determine their proficiency level or knowledge mastery.
+Your students should be encouraged to reflect on their own progress and determine their proficiency level or knowledge mastery.

 They may also be evaluated by their peers, who give them feedback and insight on their work.

 This form of online assessment is usually paired with another eLearning activity, such as reflection logs.

 Formative assessments should be included after students complete each individual module in an eLearning course.

 Assessing your students at the end of each individual lesson allows you to determine where the learning has happened in the way it was intended.

 The entire purpose of formative assessment in eLearning is to give your students timely feedback in order for them to correct their misunderstandings and strengthen the desired knowledge.